Art In Fiction

 Carol Cram Episode 40

 Listen in as I chat with Susanne Dunlap, author of more than a dozen historical novels for adults and teens.
-Susanne joins me on the Art In Fiction Podcast to discuss one of her newest novels, The Courtesan's Daughter, listed in the Film category on Art In Fiction.
+Susanne joins me on The Art In Fiction Podcast to discuss one of her newest novels, The Courtesan's Daughter, listed in the Film category on Art In Fiction.

 NEW on The Art In Fiction Podcast: Watch my interview on YouTube!